 The programme provides you with the art historical and theoretical resources as well as the opportunity to undertake original research in largely under explored fields, investigate recently emerged artists and movements, and contribute to art historical discourse and scholarship.
 It also encourages you to establish and expand your professional practices and networks, developing your potential to become leading thinkers and cultural producers in the field.

-By studying at LASALLE, you will benefit from being located in Singapore, the arts and cultural hub of Southeast Asia, with an arts infrastructure that is unmatched by any other country in the region.
-The MA Asian Art Histories Programme takes full advantage of Singapore's vast resources on Southeast Asian art by including in its curriculum regular off-site visits to galleries and other cultural institutions, as well as one overseas study trip to an area of relevance and interest.
-Previous trips have included visits to artist's studios, galleries, archives, museums and collections in countries including Hong Kong, Vietnam, India and China.
-Students wanting to undertake in-depth field research will also benefit from Singapore's strategic proximity to resources around the region.
+The MA Asian Art Histories Programme draws on Singapore's vast resources on Southeast Asian art by including in its curriculum regular off-site visits to galleries and other cultural institutions, as well as one overseas study trip to an area of relevance and interest.
+Previous trips have included visits to artists’ studios, galleries, archives, museums and collections in countries including China, Hong Kong, India and Vietnam.